John Barnes (Australian footballer): Post-playing career

 Barnes was a runner for Essendon and was fined by the AFL for spending too long on the ground, before he was controversially suspended for two matches by the AFL for interfering with play during the 2005 season.

 In 2004, he played for the East Keilor Football Club in the Essendon District Football League.
 He participated in the 2006 AFL Legends Match, playing for Victoria.
 Barnes became the ruck coach for the Western Bulldogs in the 2008 season.

 In 2009, he was appointed as coach of the Doutta Stars Football Club in the Essendon District Football League.

 He also had a stint as the ruck coach for the Collingwood Football Club, but left that role and 'got completely out of footy' to become, as of 2015, a garbage collector in suburban Melbourne.

 Political career

-Barnes contested Buckley Ward on the City of Moonee Valley at the 2024 Victorian local government elections.
+Barnes contested Buckley Ward on the City of Moonee Valley at the 2024 Victorian local government elections as an Independent Liberal Party candidate.
 He was elected with 26.60% of first preferences and 57.05% of the two-candidate-preferred vote.

+In August 2026, Barnes was announced as a One Nation candidate for the Electoral district of Essendon at the 2026 Victorian state election.

+Health and personal life

+Barnes suffers from Chronic Traumatic Encephalopathy (CTE)—an acquired brain injury from repeated concussions—and post-traumatic epilepsy (PTE), both related to repeated head knocks received on the football field.
+These conditions have led Barnes to be unable to do everyday tasks like cooking and driving, led to diminished memory and cognitive ability, and made him prone to sudden mood swings and outbursts.